mtahakoroglu/LLIO-aided-iPyShoe/README.md

 <p align="justify">to activate <b>pyshoe</b> venv.</p>

 <h3>Installing Required Packages</h3>

-<p align="justify">Type and enter the following commands in Anaconda PS terminal to install the required packages and libraries to run PyShoe codes and reproduce the results in the page and the paper.
-We thank <a href="https://scholar.google.com.tr/citations?user=F2NkKNAAAAAJ&hl=tr">Dr. Ramazan Özgür Doğan</a> for the assistance in setting up the environment.</p>
+<p align="justify">Type and enter the following commands in Anaconda PS terminal to install the required packages and libraries to run the associated codes and reproduce the results in the paper.
+We thank <a href="https://scholar.google.com.tr/citations?user=F2NkKNAAAAAJ&hl=tr">Dr. Ramazan Özgür Doğan</a> for the assistance in setting up the virtual environment before leaving the department of software engineering (Gümüşhane University) and joining <a href="https://u.osu.edu/pcvlab/">PCV Lab., Columbus, OH, USA (The Ohio State University)</a>.</p>

 ```
 conda install pytorch==1.13.1 torchvision==0.14.1 torchaudio==0.13.1 pytorch-cuda=11.7 -c pytorch -c nvidia